-Certain industrial uses, like advanced manufacturing and food processing, are more resource intensive than others.
-They often require significant water flows to support production and waste water treatments to protect the environment from pollutants.
+Certain industrial uses. like advanced manufacturing and food processing, are more resource intensive than others.
+They often require significant water flows to support production and waste water treatments to 5.
+A changing commercial sector protect the environment from pollutants.
 When high-impact industrial uses are located far from existing infrastructure, the cost to build, operate and maintain that infrastructure is high.
 Careful planning is key to ensure this type of industry does not become a burden on the CVRD's infrastructure systems.